bwt-dev/bwt/README.md

 `--bitcoind-dir` (defaults to `~/.bitcoin`) and `--bitcoind-cred <user:pass>` (defaults to using the cookie file from `bitcoind-dir`).

-You can set multiple `--xpub` to track.
+You can set multiple `--xpub`s to track.
 This also supports ypubs and zpubs.

 Be default, the Electrum server will be bound on port `50001`/`60001`/`60401` (according to the network) and the HTTP server will be bound on port `3060`.
 This can be controlled with `--electrum-rpc-addr`